mhhakim/pihole-blocklist/README.md

   <code> https://raw.githubusercontent.com/mhhakim/pihole-blocklist/master/porn.txt </code>

 ### Warning
   I included a few aggressive lists which can impact your regular internet browsing experience.
 I suggest you check the log query & whitelist the queries which case problem on regular browsing.
-All the facebook & twitter domains are blocked by default.

 #### The porn.txt includes: